Kazarnovskii mixed pseudovolume: Kazarnovski pseudovolume on the class

 Indeed, by the unitary invariance of $\alpha_{\partial(\Gamma)_\varepsilon}$, we can make $\lin_\mathbb C E_\Delta=\{z\in\mathbb C^n\mid z_{k+1}=\ldots=z_n=0\}$, so we need to define $L_\Delta$ just on the smaller subspace $\lin_\mathbb C E_\Delta$.
 Let $e_1,\ldots,e_k$ be the canonical basis of $\lin_\mathbb C E_\Delta=\mathbb C^k\times\{0\}^{n-k}$, let also $v_1,\ldots,v_k$ be an orthonormal basis of $E_\Delta$ (with respect to the scalar product $\re\langle\,,\rangle$) and consider the operator $L_\Delta:\lin_\mathbb C E_\Delta\to\lin_\mathbb C E_\Delta$ mapping $e_\ell$ to $v_\ell$.
 As $\Delta$ is equidimensional, $L_\Delta$ is an isomorphism of complex linear spaces, with $\det L_\Delta=\det(\langle v_\ell,e_j\rangle)$.
 If we look at $L_\Delta$ as a mapping on $\mathbb R^{2k}$, its jacobian equals $\vert \det(\langle v_\ell,e_j\rangle)\vert^2$ which, by virtue of \cororef{fighissimo}, is nothing but $\varrho(\Delta)$.

-From now on we should systematically consider the pullback of $\alpha_{\partial(\Gamma)_\varepsilon}$ via $L_\Delta$ thus changing the names of variables, however, for the sake of notation, we will leave those names unchanged remembering to append the jacobian $\varrho(\Delta)$ to the computation of the integral on the left of \eqref{f-azzok0}.
+From now on we should systematically consider the pullback of $\alpha_{\partial(\Gamma)_\varepsilon}$ via $L_\Delta$ and change the names of variables, however, for the sake of notation, we will content ourselves to append the jacobian $\varrho(\Delta)$ to the computation of the integral on the left of \eqref{f-azzok0}, leaving the names of variables unchanged.

 Arguing as before, in the simplified coordinates we now get

 so that, on $\Delta+ (K_\Delta\cap\partial\varepsilon B_{2n})$, the form $\de\alpha_{\partial(\Gamma)_\varepsilon}$ is given by